handsontable/handsontable/docs/9.0/guides/cell-features/comments.md

 ```
 :::

-## Configure display delay
+## Set a delay for displaying comments

-It's also possible to set how many time it will take to show a comment.
-Just use `displayDelay` parameter.
+To display comments after a pre-configured time delay, use the `displayDelay` parameter.

 ::: example #example4
 ```js